ICHydro/Riverlabs/docs/en/operation/hardware/internal-components.md

 !!! abstract "Overview"
     This guide provides detailed information about the internal components of Riverlabs loggers, their locations, functions and maintenance requirements.

-!!! info "PCB Photos Needed"
-    This section will be enhanced with annotated PCB photographs and 3D renderings.
-Component callouts will be generated using Fusion 360 as suggested.

 ## Component Layout

 ### Main Components Overview